adeo/mozaic-design-system/src/pages/Components/Atoms/text/code.md

 | `.ga-heading-s .ga-heading-s--semi-bold`     | `08` : 28px (1.75mu )  | `M` : 36px (2.25mu) | semi bold |
 | `.ga-heading-s .ga-heading-s--line-height-s` | `08` : 28px (1.75mu )  | `S` : 32px (2mu)    | regular   |

-## Hero classe
+## Hero classes

-> the Hero atoms provide typographic style for a big main page heading

-The hero can't be used in combination with a heading L. They share sizes on some viewports.

-Default lines-height for Hero is set to `M`, witch correspond to a ratio close to 1.35.
+> Default lines-height for Hero is set to `M`, witch correspond to a ratio close to 1.35.
-Hero classe come with **a modifier to set the font-weight to 'semi bold'** and **a modifier to use an alternative `S` line-height**.
+> Hero classe come with **a modifier to set the font-weight to 'semi bold'** and **a modifier to use an alternative `S` line-height**.
-Hero atoms have multiple changes of font-size across viewport.
+> Hero atoms have multiple changes of font-size across viewport.

 #### Import Hero atom